Excel VBA INT (Integer) Function

 In the date column apply the formatting as “DD-MMM-YYYY” and for time column apply the date formatting as “HH:MM:SS AM/PM”

 This has been a guide to VBA INT Function.
-Here we learn how to use Excel VBA INT (Integer) Function along with practical examples and a downloadable template.
+Here we learn how to use VBA INT Function along with practical examples and downloadable excel template.
 Below are some useful excel articles related to VBA –